 Quickly Switch Surf Sides: Switching the wake from one side of the boat to the other is quick and easier than ever before.
 The ballast no longer needs to be drained on one side and filled on the other to switch between regular and goofy foot riders.

 A More Consistent Surf Wave: The surf wave is more consistent, and not as dependent upon the number of people in the boat, or where they are positioned.
-That consistency makes it easy to have the same enjoyable surf experience from one day to the next.
+That consistency makes it easy to have the same enjoyable surf experience from one day to the next, which is what we are all looking for.
+Spend more time surfing and less time setting things up!

 NOTE: This article will cover the aftermarket wakesurf device options and not OEM devices on new boats.